platanus/angular-pallet-bundle/README.md

 ### Doc Preview Directive

 This directive allows you to show a file preview from a given url.
-By default, will try to infer the file type from the url.
-For example, if `user.fileUrl` has the value: `http://server.platan.us/files/my-file.xls?1435170296`, the directive will notice the url represents an Excel file and will show a link with an "Excel icon".
-If, for example, `user.fileUrl` contains `http://server.platan.us/files/my-smiley-face.png` then, by default, will show a thumbnail with a link.
+By default, it will try to infer the file type from the url.
+For example, if `user.fileUrl` has the value: `http://server.platan.us/files/my-file.xls?1435170296`, the directive will notice the url represents an Excel file and will show a link with an **"Excel icon"**.
+If, for example, `user.fileUrl` contains `http://server.platan.us/files/my-smiley-face.png` then, by default, will show a **thumbnail** with a link.

 #### Example